telerik/winforms-docs/integration-with-other-telerik-products/document-processing-libraries.md

 #### RadGridView

 The [RadGridView]({%slug winforms/gridview%}) enables you to create fully customizable and highly interactive interfaces for display and management of large data.
-The utilizes diffenrent parts of Telerik Document Processing Libraries, thus allowing you to export the control into different formats: xlsx, csv, pdf or txt.
+The control utilize different parts of Telerik Document Processing Libraries, thus allowing you to export the control into different formats: xlsx, csv, pdf or txt.

 #### RadTreeView